-This doesn't mean they are bad people, but it does imply they have gone over the top or lost sight of perspective.
+This doesn’t mean they are bad people, but it does imply they have gone over the top or lost sight of perspective.
 Once, whilst on set as an SPCA ad was being filmed, a young man from the advertising agency came up to me and asked if I knew of a certain person.
-He waxed lyrical of how much she loved cats, adding how many she had at home and asking if I'd ever been to her property.
-When I asked if he didn't think this was excessive, he changed tack and began to tell me how the house smelt, that there were cats locked in every room and so on.
-This is clearly a dedicated person but who has gone that bit too far.
-My "informant” was also very obviously sussing out my reaction before spilling the beans.
-He was referring to a kind, motivated person but who had taken the dedication to extremes.
+He waxed lyrical of how much she loved cats, adding how many she had at home and asking if I’d ever been to her property.
+When I asked if he didn’t think this was excessive, he changed tack and began to tell me how the house smelt, that there were cats locked in every room and so on.
+This is clearly a dedicated person but who has gone a bit too far.
+My “informant” was also very obviously sussing out my reaction before spilling the beans.
+He was referring to a kind, motivated person but who had taken the dedication to the extremes.

 No comprehensive psychological study has been made of the hoarder syndrome.
-Most people tend to think of hoarders as people motivated by a love of animals but which got out of control.
-True but it's more than that.
+Most people tend to think of hoarders as people motivated by a love of animals, but which got out of control.
+True but it’s more than that.
 The obvious characteristic of a hoarders is the need to have many animals around.
 But studies indicate that hoarders are intelligent, communicate well and have a shrewd ability to attract sympathy to themselves, no matter how neglected their animals might be.
 This is usually combined with a stubborn refusal to part with any of their animals whether through adoption or euthanasia of sick ones.
-Here is often a stark contrast between the hoarder's public persona and his or her private life.
+Here is often a stark contrast between the hoarder’s public persona and his or her private life.
 Reality is often denied – hoarders insist that all their animals are healthy and comfortable, including those confined for long periods in small cages or kennels.

 There is a common perception that reverence for life is synonymous with preservation of life, regardless of quality.
 This also links in with the “hero / martyr” complex.
 People who are effectively animal hoarders do tend to receive favourable publicity about the personal sacrifices they make on behalf of animals.
 No doubt, they then become enamoured with their own public image and would certainly not risk tarnishing it by relinquishing or euthanasing animals.